Frequently Asked Questions

 Who is eligible to join the co-op?

-We welcome families who have at least one child who is age 6 (1st grade) or older by September 1 of the current school year whom they are independently homeschooling.
+We welcome families who have at least one child who is age 6 (1st grade) or older by September 1 of the current school year whom they are homeschooling.
 All families offered membership must agree to CVHSC Statement of Faith and Policies.

 What ages are included in the co-op?